Core self-evaluations: Theoretical support

 The theory behind the core self-evaluations construct is abstract.
-It posits that a person's own fundamental evaluations can influence most other appraisals they make about their self and their environment.
+It posits that a person's own fundamental evaluations can influence most other appraisals they make about themselves and their environment.
 For this reason, it is difficult to empirically test the CSE trait and its subconscious effect on locus of control, neuroticism, self-esteem, and generalized self-efficacy.
-Moreover, it is unclear why CSE theory chose the four dimensions that it encompasses.
+Moreover, it is unclear why the CSE theory chose the four dimensions that it encompasses.